itsfarbod/Dockerized_Jira_Confluence_Postgres_Crackable/README.md

 Docker deployment of Jira &amp; Confluence Crackable alongside Postgres as an external DB

+**First of all make a sudo user e.g atlassian with sudo access and uid/gid 1000**

+It is very important to have a user with 1000 id

-**First of all clone project to your server and go to project directory**
+Clone project to your server and go to project directory

 Then install docker cli on your server

-after that, you need to make a sudo user e.g atlassian with sudo access and uid/gid 1000

-this is very important to have a user with 1000 ids

-then make directories for docker volumes and set permission to user with 1000 id
+Then make directories for docker volumes and set permission to user with 1000 id:

 ```
 sudo mkdir /srv